 In the end, experimentation will often yield some of the most whimsical and delightful pairings that you would never find in any book.
 Playing with food and wine pairings is really a great way to expand your wine comfort zone.

-Irony, Cabernet Sauvignon from Napa with a well marbled rib-eye steak $22
+The irony, Cabernet Sauvignon from Napa with a well-marbled rib-eye steak $22

 Opolo Mountain Zinfandel from Paso Robles is a great choice for pizza night $29